wmostrenko/Orbit-Simulator/README.md

 - As a user, I would like to view a list of my Objects in my Simulations.
 - As a user, I would like to enter the Reference Frame of each object from my list of Objects in my Simulation.

+### Phase 2

+- As a user, I would like to have the option to save the state (Objects and their respective properties) of my Simulations.
+- As a user, I would like to load a previoulsy saved Simulation and continue observing/playing where I previously left off.

 ## Class Documentation (OUTDATED)